 Nami Island is a tiny half-moon-shaped island about 63 km from Seoul.
 When I say it’s tiny, I really do mean tiny.
 It has a circumference of just 5 km so you can explore the whole island in less than a day.
 Situated in the middle of the Han River, the island used to be formed by seasonal rain but the construction of the Cheongpyeong Dam in 1944 has turned it into a permanent island.

-Today, Nami Island is one of the most popular day trip destinations from Seoul, receiving millions of visitors annually.
+Today, Nami Island is a famous tourist attraction and one of the most popular day trip destinations from Seoul, receiving millions of visitors annually.
 Much of its popularity has to do with the success of the Korean drama series Winter Sonata which was filmed in part on the island.

 Interestingly, Nami Island declared its cultural independence from South Korea in 2006 and is now recognized as a micronation with its own flag, currency, passport, and national anthem.
 You actually need an “entry visa” to go there!
 More on that below.

 Declaring its independence from the Republic of Korea in 2006, Nami Island is a micronation that’s officially known as Naminara Republic.

 According to Wikipedia, a micronation is an entity that claims to be an independent nation or state, but isn’t recognized by world governments or major international organizations.
 I didn’t know Nami Island was a micronation so that got me even more excited.
 I had seen documentaries about oddballs forming their own micronations but I had never actually visited one.